altocodenl/tagaway/readme.md

    - Select/unselect piv by clicking on it.
    - Multiple selection with shift.
    - Select/unselect all.
+   - On top, have an always visible bar that shows the dates of the pivs you are seeing, as well as the total number of pivs, the number of selected pivs (if any) and the selected tags (if any).
    - When selecting pivs, see selection bar.
    - Hover on piv and see date.
    - Show untagged pivs.